James Hardie Fire Rated Systems

-The fire resistance rating (FRR) of James Hardie fire rated systems has been verified through full scale testing and technical assessments.
+The fire resistance rating (FRR) of fire-rated wall systems by James Hardie has been verified through full-scale testing and technical assessments.
 The systems published in the design manual are suitable to achieve passive fire protection and meet the requirements of NZBC Clause C ‘Protection from fire’.

 NZBC Clause B2 ‘Durability’

 Hardie™ fibre cement products meet the serviceable life in excess of 50 years and meet the requirements of NZBC Clause B2 ‘Durability’.
 It must be ensured the products are installed and maintained in accordance to their published technical specifications.